furtile/API-Base-.NETCore/README.md

 # This is an built REST API with .NETCore 3.1

-## Features
+## Implemented features
 * Swagger documentation

+## Future features
 * Ability to run services in background
-* Login Possibility with google accouts
+* possibility to authenticate with google accouts